NextronSystems/asgard-manual/usage/commandline.rst

 Overview
 ^^^^^^^^

 The ASGARD agent polls the ASGARD server frequently for new tasks to execute.
-The default polling interval is 20 seconds in environments with up to 500 endpoints.
+The default polling interval depends on the number of connected endpoints.
 In larger environments the polling interval increases dynamically up to 10 minutes for a configuration with 25.000 endpoints connected to a single ASGARD.

 Additionally, ASGARD is configured to serve a maximum of 100 concurrent asset connections and 25 concurrent asset streams.
 Asset connections are short polls from the agent such as answering the question "do you have a new task for me?".
 Asset streams are intense polls such as downloading THOR to the agent or uploading scan results back to ASGARD.

-Requests that exceed the limits will receive an answer from ASGARD to repeat the request after N seconds, where N is calculated based on the current (over)load.
+Requests that exceed the limits will receive an answer from ASGARD to repeat the request after N seconds, where N is calculated based on the current load.

 This factory preset behavior insures your ASGARD stays stable and responsive even if your ASGARD’s system resources are limited.
-Furthermore, you most likely will not overload your network or firewalls with high numbers of requests or downloads.
+Furthermore, you most likely can't overload your network or firewalls with high numbers of requests or downloads.

 In order to modify ASGARDs performance settings edit ``/etc/nextron/asgard2/asgard.conf`` and restart the ASGARD service.